abarichello/bfheroesFesl/README.md

 ## FESL

 ### TLS
-On startup, both the game client and the game server will first connect to their respective, seperate FESL server.
+On Start, both the game client and the game server will first connect to their respective, seperate FESL server.
 The address and port of the FESL server is inside the game client/server exe HEX. these values can be changed with Hex editor , or redirected with hosts file
 Known offsets of the FESL server address are: